 Looking to 2030 & Beyond THE JERUSALEM FOUNDATION مؤسسة صندوق القدس הקרן לירושלים The Jerusalem Foundation was established in 1966 by the legendary Mayor of Jerusalem, Teddy Kollek.
 Over the last five decades, and through more than 4000 initiatives, the Foundation has touched the lives of all of Jerusalem's more than 900,000 residents from all of the city's communities.
 Today, the Jerusalem Foundation's mandate is as relevant as ever.
 The global pandemic, which resulted in a health and economic crisis, has impacted us all and has brought into sharper focus some of the existing issues in Jerusalem.
 The social fabric of the city has been tested and challenged, and the need for communal strength is more pressing than ever.
 Our plan for 2030 will close social gaps and support the most vulnerable populations in the city.
 The pandemic impacted cultural life in Jerusalem.
 Going forward, we will continue to promote creative culture, supporting cultural institutions to innovate and adapt to the new reality.
 The future of Jerusalem will be determined by its young leaders and we continue to support the development of the next generation in the city.
 We can take pride in the Foundation's half-century of achievement that has shaped the modern city's landscape even as we continue to adapt to the evolving needs of Jerusalem's diverse population and invest in its development.
 VISION The Foundation seeks to shape the future of Jerusalem by investing in and creating a flourishing city as a source of inspiration for its people and the world.
 MISSION To shape a modern, open and vibrant city by creating communal strength for all Jerusalem residents; to identify and respond to the needs of Jerusalem, enhancing Jerusalem's contribution to people of all faiths, sharing the city with our partners and friends worldwide and inspiring new generations to take part in Jerusalem's future.

 The Jerusalem Foundation ensures that Jerusalem's diverse residents can continue to build a modern, open and vibrant city together.
 With a special focus on the social and communal needs of the city's most vulnerable populations, we close social gaps that have been exacerbated in recent times.
 PROGRAMS Springboard - improving the city of Jerusalem by taking a holistic approach to one neighborhood at a time in order to break the cycle of future poverty.
-Neighborhood Improvement: Community Council Audit & Repurposing - reviewing and meeting the current needs of community centers previously established by the JF.
-Workforce Development for Arab Women - a culturally-adapted program to address the poverty and unemployment rates among Arab women.
+Workforce Development for Underserved Populations - culturally adapted programs to address poverty and unemployment rates among Arab women and other underserved communities.
 Cross-Communal Grantmaking - supporting shared living programs that strengthen the ability of Jerusalem's residents to live together by encouraging cross-cultural and cross-communal engagement.
+Shared Living Hub - Jerusalem's first hub for social change organizations promoting cross-communal dialogue in Jerusalem, empowering them to network and create partnerships.

-Learning Better Together - projects which improve the level of education across the city and provide 21st century skills for underserved populations. - Learning Together K-12 (for Jewish & Arab children) & the Jerusalem Foundation Learning Together Ambassadors - Haredi STEM Education - Al Mada Math & Science Teacher Training - 21st Century Language Skills (English, Arabic & Hebrew) - Improving School Infrastructure labs and libraries Yaelim at Ein Yael - the program uses nature therapy to work with at-risk youth who have exhausted all formal educational options.
+Learning Better Together - projects which improve the level of education across the city and provide 21st century skills for underserved populations. - Learning Together K-12 (for Jewish & Arab children) & the Jerusalem Foundation Learning Together Ambassadors - Haredi STEM Education - Al Mada Math & Science Teacher Training - 21st Century Language Skills (English, Arabic & Hebrew) - Improving School Infrastructure labs and libraries Sports Together - programs using sport as a tool to promote shared living, bringing youth together through sports activities.
+Yaelim at Ein Yael - the program uses nature therapy to work with at-risk youth who have exhausted all formal educational options.
 Support for Holocaust Survivors - Café Europa acts as a resource center for the city's Holocaust survivors, providing them with the support they need, as well as a mobile service for the homebound.